Research-Based

 L-Taurine

-L-Taurine is similar to L-Citrulline in that it’s an amino acid not involved in breaking down proteins.
-It’s considered a conditionally essential amino acid, meaning your body will produce it on its own, and you’ll get it from your diet.
-It’s important for keeping cells hydrated, maintaining electrolyte balance in cells, forming bile salts, regulating minerals, supporting the central nervous system, and improving the immune system.
+L-Taurine resembles L-Citrulline as an amino acid uninvolved in protein breakdown.
+It’s considered conditionally essential, meaning your body produces it naturally while you obtain it through diet.
+It’s crucial for cellular hydration, maintaining electrolyte balance, forming bile salts, regulating minerals, supporting the central nervous system, and boosting immune function.

 Recommended Intake: 1,000mg-2,000mg per day